AseanK/TicTacToe/README.md

 Then, open terminal at the folder you saved the files and run the following code:
 % http-server -c-1
 Lastly, direct to http://localhost:8080 on your browser.
 If the page is not shown, try http://localhost:8080/index.html.
+Or https://aseank.github.io/TicTacToe/

 <img src='tac.gif' width='720' height='720'>